ocaml/ocaml.org/data/tutorials/language/0lg_10_polymorphic_variants.md

 val upcast_snd : [ `Night ] * int -> [ `Night | `Day ] * int = <fun>
 ```

 The product type and the types `option`, `list` are said to be _covariant_ because subtyping goes in the same direction from component type into container type.
+Note that these types are covariant because of the way their types parameters appear in the type of their constructors.
+This is detailed in [Chapter 11, Section 8.1](https://v2.ocaml.org/manual/typedecl.html#ss:typedefs) of the OCaml Manual.
+This has nothing to do with being predefined types.

 ### Function Codomains are Covariant

 The function type is covariant on codomains.
-Casting a function is allowed if the codomain is larger.
+Casting a function is allowed if the target codomain is larger.
 Subtyping between the codomain type and the function type are going in the same direction.
 ```ocaml
 # let upcast_dom (f : int -> [ `Night ]) = (x :> int -> [ `Night | `Day ]);;
 val f : (int -> [ `Night ]) -> int -> [ `Night | `Day ] = <fun>